stevenwaterman/narration.studio/README.md

 Narration Studio is an in-browser audio editing tool for recording voiceovers and audio books.

 * **Automatic** - Speech recognition API detects the start and end of each sentence, allowing you to pause, talk about other things, and retake previous lines.
+Mistakes are removed for you.
 * **Batteries-Included** - Supports plaintext, CommonMark, and GFM.
 No setup, no accounts, completely in-browser.
 * **High Performance** - Rendering using WebGL, editing using Web Audio API, lossless WAV audio throughout.
 Instant auto-save using IndexedDB.